huixie90/cpp_papers/concat.md

 prvalue `std::string_view` is OK, because converting `std::string&&` to `std::string_view` does not modify the `std::string&&`.
 In general, it is not possible to decide whether the conversion from `T&&` to `U` modifies `T&&` through syntactic requirements.
-Therefore, the authors of this paper propose additional semantic requirements to ensure that the conversion from underlying references to the common reference does not modify the underlying values.
+Therefore, the authors of this paper propose to use the "equality-preserving" semantic requirements of the requires-expression as defined in [concepts.equality].

 ### Mixing lvalue-reference ranges with prvalue ranges